samuelnunoo/PersonalWebsite/README.md

 # PersonalWebsite

-This is my personal website that was made with love using NuxJS/VueJS
+This is my personal website that was made with love using NuxJS/VueJS.

+Check it out at www.samuelnunoo.dev!